 One of the goals of the project is to understand the behavior and utility of Cloud computing approaches.
-However, it is not clear at this time which of these toolkits will become the users' primary choice.
+However, it is not clear at this time which of these toolkits will become the users' choice toolkit.
 FG provides the ability to compare these frameworks with each other while considering real scientific applications [35].
-Hence, researchers are able to measure the overhead of cloud technology by requesting linked experiments on both virtual and bare-metal systems, providing valuable information that help decide which infrastructure suits their needs and also helps users that want to transition from one environment to the other.
+Hence, researchers are be able to measure the overhead of cloud technology by requesting linked experiments on both virtual and bare-metal systems, providing valuable information that help decide which infrastructure suits their needs and also helps users that want to transition from one environment to the other.
 These interests and research objectives make the FutureGrid project the perfect match for this work.
-During the initial conception of FutureGrid, Xen was selected as the default hypervisor as it was the best accepted hypervisor within the community at the time.
-However, we expect that the results gleaned from this paper will have a direct impact on the FutureGrid deployment itself as the performance of each selected hypervisor is evaluated.
+Furthermore, we expect that the results gleaned from this manuscript will have a direct impact on the FutureGrid deployment itself.